 - Tip-over to the other extreme with aggressive communication

-People are unique; we all learn and communicate in slightly different ways.
-We risk our message being misunderstood if we don’t adjust our communication to match our audience.
+People are unique; we all learn and express ourselves in slightly different ways.
+We risk the delivery and intent of our message being misunderstood if we don’t adjust our communication patterns to match our audience, especially in the delivery of bad news.
 For example, if we use overly complex language when speaking to a child, they are less likely to understand.

-It’s easy to make a mistaken assumption about what’s being said, particularly as we use our devices to communicate more by text.
-We tend to race ahead in our own minds without really listening, reading, or comprehending the message.
+It’s easy to make a mistaken assumption about what’s being said, particularly as we use technology and our devices to communicate more by text than by in-person approach.
+We tend to race ahead in our own minds without really listening, reading, or understanding the message which results in inappropriate information or sensitive information being conveyed.

 Not listening actively

-Active listening involves giving our full concentration to what’s being said and providing responses to show that we’re listening and understanding.
+Active listening involves giving our full concentration to what’s being said and giving responses to show that we’re listening and understanding – this is a pillar of healthy communication.
 People feel invalidated when we lose attention, get distracted, or interrupt when they are talking.
 We also run the risk of missing details and not understanding their message.

 Prevalence of communication issues